singlow/meteor-live-maps/README.md

 functions.

-This package expects google maps to be loaded when it is used, but it does not require any particular smart package to provide it.
+This package expects google maps to be loaded when it is used, but it does not require any particular package to provide it.
 It may be provided by another package or included directly in your app as long as the expected google namespace is available globally.
-There is an atmosphere package called googlemaps that will include the api for you.
+There is an atmosphere package called mrt:googlemaps that will include the api for you.